onderweg/follow-the-sun/readme.md

 # Follow the sun

-Switch to Dark mode automatically after sunset, an back to Light mode when sun rises.
+Switch to Dark mode automatically after sunset, and back to Light mode after sunrise.

 This tool was created mainly to experiment with: